-Term Integrations: For each section of the course you will provide relationships for your favorite term from each chapter from that section.
-Each chapter term will be listed and defined, then related to every other chapter term.
-This results in 6 different integrations when there are 4 chapters.
+Term Integrations: For each section of the course you will provide relationships for a favorite term from up to 4 chapters from that section.
+You will define each chapter term, then provide a relationship for each pair of terms.
+This pairing results in 6 integrations from 4 chapters.

 Exams: The exams will cover material from assigned readings and class discussions.
-Exams will be a mixture of multiple choice and short answer questions.
+Exams will be multiple choice.
 In these exams you must be able to apply what you have learned to issues and areas that we have not explicitly discussed in class.
+Knowing a definition is not enough, knowing how to apply knolwedge to real world scenarios is also required.
 Exams will be given during class time.
 Students who miss a scheduled exam for reasons other than severe illness or extreme emergency will receive zero credit and have no opportunity to take the exam.